animal-crossing-music-extension/ac-music-extension/README.md

 If you want to report a bug, or have a feature request/proposal for improvement, feel free to open a public [issue](https://github.com/PikaDude/Animal-Crossing-Music-Extension/issues) on the project repository.

 ### PR Submission
-[PRs](https://github.com/PikaDude/Animal-Crossing-Music-Extension/pulls) are equally welcomed.
-Just make sure to:
+[Pull Requests](https://github.com/PikaDude/Animal-Crossing-Music-Extension/pulls) are equally welcomed.
+Just make sure to submit them to `develop` and give some love to the PR description!

-* Any changes you introduce **do not** break the project in any way
-* You have mentioned any relevant issue in its description
-* You choose `develop` as base branch

 ## Credit